 From aspen which gave its name to Tremblay-en-France, all was forgotten, if not this denomination, fairly common in France and particularly in Canada.
 Aulnoye forest stretched from the borders of Pays de France to Gagny and formed a massive range of about 3500 hectares.
 An important part of it was managed by the king: the royal forest of Bondy Livry: In Tremblay the forest called Le Bois Saint Denis belonged to the church.
 It seems to have reached its maximum afforestation in the mid-eighteenth century.
 Its anarchic exploitation and urbanization in the twentieth century were criticized.
 The 2240 hectares that constitutes the communal area, the forest covers now only 80 hectares.

 The urban park, habitation and canal de l'Ourcq coexist peacefully now in the heart of the city; you will take delight in identifying most of the main scents of the Tremblaysian’ Silva: its hornbeam (half of the forest), country style marple, common oak, beech, birch, poplar, cherry wood, Austrian black-pine, black locust and some aspen canopy blowing softly in a westerly wind.
 You can also admire the alignment of Wemouth pines, Rue Olivier de Serres in the city and some beautiful century old trees in the park of Château de la Queue at the Vieux-Pays.
+You can also discover agriculture in Tremblay and the rest of Nothern Paris.

 In 1987, Tremblay en France was given back its name of which written traces can be found in the seventh century under “Tremolito”.
 Henri IV apparently went hunting here accompanied by gallant company.
 The southernmost district of the city, south of the canal, bears the nickname “Vert-Galant” The denomination "Château de la Queue" comes from the tail-shape at the end of the forest.
 Les Bruyères, Le Buisson-Robert.
 Le chemin des Vaches, Le chemin du Loup, Le Chemin des Pommiers are localities and pathways that prove the influence of a natural and agricultural environment at the time of our ancestors.
 Settlement in Tremblay dates back to the Paleolithic and Neolithic periods asserted by the bones and many tools that were found during farming activities.
 The village took form around the Sausset stream that supplied it with water until recently.
 In the middle Ages, the village was already composed of two distinct parts, the Petit and Grand Tremblay, both in the wake of the abbey of Saint Denis.
 Due to its distance from the capital and major roads, Tremblay remained sheltered from great movements in history.
 It was the urbanization of Paris between the two wars that radically transformed the town.